MetOffice/lfric_core/documentation/source/how_to_use_it/configuration/using_configuration.rst

 ``config_mod`` files rather than going through the configuration object functions.
 However, this method cannot work where namelists are duplicated.
-Namelists can be duplicated by metadata definition as described above, but applications can also be hard-wired to read two separate namelist configurations where the same namelist appears in both.
-In these cases, the data in the configuration object will be specific for each part of the application, but the values for the first namelist in the ``config_mod`` file will be overwritten by the second namelist.
+Namelists can be duplicated by metadata definition as described above, in which case values are distinguished by a key variable.

+But applications can also be hard-wired to read two separate namelist configurations where the same namelist appears in both.
+In these cases, the application can load each configuration into two separate configuration objects.
+This means that different parts of the application can be passed different configuration objects, and the data in the configuration object will be specific for that part of the application.
+While the parameter values that define enumerator options will be the same for both parts of the application, the values for the first namelist in the ``config_mod`` file will be overwritten by the second namelist.

 In the following example, the same requirement as the example above is met by directly using the value of the ``geometry`` option from the